 Debbie Abrahams MP (Oldham East and Saddleworth)

-Debbie is a Labour Party politician in the UK, and has been Member of Parliament for Oldham East and Saddleworth since 2011.
+Debbie Abrahams is a Labour Party politician in the UK, and has been Member of Parliament for Oldham East and Saddleworth since 2011.
 The constituency lies to the east of Greater Manchester, and reaches from central Oldham up in to the Pennines and Saddleworth Moor.
-Debbie’s constituency includes part of the Peak District National Park and the RSPB’s Dovestone reserve where dunlin, Debbie’s species, can be found in the breeding season.View Species
+Debbie’s constituency includes part of the Peak District National Park and the RSPB’s Dovestone reserve where dunlin, the species she champions, can be found in the breeding season.View Species

 Harriett Baldwin MP (West Worcester)

 Harriett is a Conservative party politician in the UK.
-She has been the Member of Parliament for West Worcestershire since 2010 and has agreed to champion the Violet click beetle.
+She has been the Member of Parliament for West Worcestershire since 2010 and is the champion the Violet click beetle.
 West Worcestershire is a large, rural and relatively sparsely populated constituency.
-Harriett is Minister of State at the Foreign and Commonwealth Office and Department for International Development.
+Harriett is on the Treasury Committee, and was previously Minister of State at the Foreign and Commonwealth Office and Department for International Development.

 “We are lucky to live in the most beautiful rural countryside and I have been briefed about a specific beetle which lives on Bredon Hill and which needs protecting.